mdmuhtasimfuadfahim/class-scheduling-problem/README.md

 ## 📖 Example

-To run the model, follow these steps:
+To run the model, you have two options:

+### Option 1: Run the model directly in the MiniZinc IDE

+Follow these steps:

 1. Open the `class_scheduling.mzn` file in the MiniZinc IDE.
+2. Click on the "Run" button in the IDE.
-2. Set the parameters as per your requirements.
+3. The model will ask you to set the parameters as per your requirements.
 For example:
     - `N_levels = 4`
     - `N_courses = 4`
     - `N_classroom = 303`
     - `N_timeSlotsPerDayPerClassroom = 4`
     - `N_weekdays = 4`
     - `N_creditPerCourses = 3`
-3. Click on the "Run" button in the IDE.
-The model will start solving the problem and will output a schedule once it's done.
+4. The model will start solving the problem and will output a schedule once it's done.
-4. The output will be a 5-dimensional array indicating the year, course, weekday, period, and classroom for each scheduled course.
+5. The output will be a 5-dimensional array indicating the year, course, weekday, period, and classroom for each scheduled course.

+### Option 2: Compile the model into a FlatZinc file and run it

+Follow these steps:

+1. Open a terminal.
+2. Navigate to the directory containing the `class_scheduling.mzn` file.
+3. Run the following command to compile the `class_scheduling.mzn` file into a `class_scheduling.fzn` file:
+    ```bash
+    minizinc --compile --solver org.minizinc.mzn-fzn -o class_scheduling.fzn class_scheduling.mzn
+    ```
+4. Run the `class_scheduling.fzn` file using the following command:
+    ```bash
+    minizinc --solver org.minizinc.mzn-fzn class_scheduling.fzn
+    ```
+5. The model will start solving the problem and will output a schedule once it's done.
+6. The output will be a 1-dimensional array of binary values.
+Each value represents whether a specific course is scheduled at a specific time and place.
+7. Reshape the output array into a 5-dimensional array (or the appropriate dimensions based on your model) to interpret the schedule.
+This step will depend on the programming language and tools you are using.
+8. Interpret the reshaped array to understand the schedule.
+Each dimension of the array represents a specific aspect of the schedule (e.g., year, course, weekday, period, classroom).

-The output of the model is available in this [CSV file](./schedule.csv).
+The output of the model is available in this [CSV file](./schedule_output.fzn.csv).

 Please note that the model may take some time to find a solution depending on the complexity of the problem (i.e., the number of courses, classrooms, timeslots, etc.).
+You can use the `HiGHS 1.6.0` solver to run the model faster.

 [Back To The Top](#title)